ecsx-framework/ECSx/guides/tutorial/web_frontend_liveview.md

 Once the game is finished loading, we'll display three things:  the player's ship, other ships, and the player's current HP.

-For the player's ship, we'll make an `image` element, using the existing x and y coordinates, defining the size as one game tile, and pointing to the `player_ship.svg` source file.
+For the player's ship, we'll make an `image` element, using the existing x and y coordinates, defining the size as one game tile, and pointing to the player's ship image file.

 For other ships, we'll need a new assign to hold that data - ID and coordinates, at minimum.
-Then each one will get an `image` just like the player's ship, but with a different source file to set them apart visually.
+Then each one will get an `image` just like the player's ship.

 Lastly, we'll put an HP display near the top-left corner.